See a Problem?

 While this did hold my interest for the most part, there were still some spots that dragged on, but all in all, Insatiable had good humor, some action, mystery and romance to please my paranormal craving and thought this was a decent read, I wasn't blown away by it, but overall it's a good start to what I'm guessing is a series.
 I'm not sure if I'm going to continue, but any Cabot fan should get a kick out of this one.

-I totally agree with what people have said - that she is cashing in both on the vampire craze, AND the big backlash against the vampire craze.
+...moreI totally agree with what people have said - that she is cashing in both on the vampire craze, AND the big backlash against the vampire craze.
 She manages to do so pretty successfully, offering a book that has enough action and romance to hook the usual vampire fan, and also enough humor and parody to get a few good

-I totally agree with what people have said - that she is cashing in both on the vampire craze, AND the big backlash against the vampire craze.
+With Insatiable, Meg Cabot has thrown her hat into the ring of paranormal fiction.
+She's started a series that is both about vampires, and about hating vampires and the vampire craze.I totally agree with what people have said - that she is cashing in both on the vampire craze, AND the big backlash against the vampire craze.
 She manages to do so pretty successfully, offering a book that has enough action and romance to hook the usual vampire fan, and also enough humor and parody to get a few good chuckles out of people sick to death of Twilight and its like.
 There's at least one speech that is almost verbatim out of New Moon, which I found funny and sad at the same time.
 Insatiable also has some humor all its own (Senor Sticky?), which I expect from Meg Cabot.

 What really struck me was this: in a lot of ways, this book is the anti-Twilight.
 It's like Meg Cabot read Twilight and decided to write a book that highlights everything she doesn't like about it.
 Meena is much more self-sufficient than Bella: she is older, has gone to college, has a job she likes, her own apartment, and close friends.
 She doesn't have a boyfriend, and this is a big gap in her life, but as we see by the end of the book, she is not so desperate to have a relationship that she will compromise her own morals or ideals.
 And the key is, for Bella, Edward doesn't really ask her for anything she isn't willing to give up (whether you agree with her decisions or not).
 Lucien represents something very different.
 He isn't a BAD guy; he's probably the safest and most moral of all the vampires, and so Meena couldn't really have picked a better vampire to date.
 But his ideas on their future relationship differ greatly from Edward's toward Bella.
 While Edward would pretty much do anything to keep Bella human (and therefore keep her from suffering, as he sees it), Lucien just ASSUMES Meena will change for him.
 It's even implied that he would sort of trick her into it if he could; having bit her twice already he's clearly already on the way there.
 Lucien's also been spying on Meena, and while Edward did this too, it never creeped me out like it did with Lucien, probably because of Meena's reaction.